PanDAWMS/panda-docs/docs/source/architecture/jedi.rst

 Input file
 +++++++++++
 ready
-    the file information is correctly retrieved from DDM and is inserted to the JEDI_Dataset_Contents table missing
+    the file information is correctly retrieved from DDM and is inserted into the JEDI_Dataset_Contents table missing
-    the file is missing in the cloud/site where corresponding task is assigned lost
+    the file is missing in the cloud/site where the corresponding task is assigned lost
     the file was available in the previous lookup but is now unavailable broken